Skip to content

 Frequently asked questions

 There is no cost to the school.
-We provide trees and tools including equipment suitable for children such as junior spades and gloves.
+We provide free trees and tools to schools, including equipment suitable for children such as junior spades and gloves when planting trees.

 City of Trees staff offer a tree planting session for each school.
 This includes a curriculum linked introduction to trees and how they shape our everyday lives followed by a demonstration on how to plant a tree.